Kikobeats/isolated-function/README.md

 // }
 ```

-Each execution has a profile, which helps understand what happened.
+Each execution has a profiling, which helps understand what happened.

 ### Resource limits